Assessment & Orientation

 KHAN Academy/ khanacademy.org

 Important Note: There is no cost to take the exam.
-Please bring a pencil, non graphing calculator and a photo identification with you to your scheduled exam.
-High school students need to have a Concurrent Enrollment Form completed by the high school counselor or principal, signed by high school with the school stamp and the parents signature.
-Lastly, the following is not permitted in the exam room: Children, electronic divices (must be turned off), food and beverages.
+Please come prepared by bring a pencil, non-graphing calculator and photo identification (e.g., Driver’s license, passport, student ID card, or a state-issued ID card are all acceptable) with you to your scheduled assessment exam.
+High school students need to also have a Concurrent Enrollment Form completed by the high school counselor or principal, along with the intended classes you need to take, signed by high school with the school stamp and the parent’s signature.
+Lastly, the following is not permitted in the exam room: Children, electronic devices (must be turned off), food and beverages.
+Come to your appointment well-rested and refreshed, don’t come to the assessment hungry, and be prepared to stay for the duration of the test.

 2) Who takes the assessment tests?
 Who attends the orientations?

 The assessment tests and orientations are available to all students.
-Many students are recommended for assessment and orientation because when they submit their admissions application they have noted an educational goal that identifies them as matriculating* students.
-The matriculating student’s educational goals are one of the following: to obtain a bachelor’s degree (with or without an associate degree); to earn an associate degree, vocational degree, or vocational certificate; to improve basic skills in English and math; or “undecided” on an educational goal.
+Many students are recommended for assessment and orientation because when they submit their admissions application they have noted an educational goal that identifies them as matriculating students.
+The SSSP (matriculating) student’s educational goals are one of the following: to obtain a bachelor’s degree (with or without an associate degree); to earn an associate degree, vocational degree, or vocational certificate; to improve basic skills in English and Math; or they are “undecided” on an educational goal.

 *Matriculate: one who is admitted as a student to a college or university.

-3) What comes after the orientation and assesment?
+3) What comes after the orientation and assessment?

-You will review your assessment results with a college academic counselor to confirm that the recommended courses are best for you.
+During the orientation session, we will review the next steps in the SSSP enrollment process, and students will receive program-planning materials.
+You will review your assessment results with a college academic counselor to confirm which of the recommended courses are best for you.
 The assessment results, along with other information you provide, will be used to evaluate these recommendations.
-All students should read descriptions of their recommended classes, and be prepared to discuss the courses they would like to take in the upcoming term when meeting with a counselor.
-During the orientation session, we will review the next steps in the SSSP enrollment process, and students will receive program-planning materials.
+All students should read the descriptions of their recommended classes, and be prepared to discuss the courses they would like to take in the upcoming term when meeting with a counselor.

 4) Do I have to take the classes that are recommended?